Toronto-gauge railways: Explanations for the gauge

 According to the TTC, advocating the first explanation, the City of Toronto feared that the street railway franchise operator would allow the operation of steam locomotives and freight trains through city streets, as was common practice in Hamilton, Ontario (until the 1950s) and in many US cities, such as New York City and Syracuse, New York.

 However, fear of freight trains invading the streets was from the era of about 1891 to 1921, over 30 years after the creation of Toronto gauge, which makes it an unlikely reason for the Toronto gauge.
 During this era, railway entrepreneurs William Mackenzie and Donald Mann controlled the Canadian Northern Railway, the Toronto Railway Company plus several radial railway lines including the Toronto Suburban Railway.
 About 1912, the Toronto Suburban wanted to convert its system from Toronto gauge to standard gauge, but the City of Toronto obtained a court injunction blocking the re-gauging over fears of freight cars in the streets.
 The railway, however, prevailed and the system was converted to standard gauge in 1917.

 Also, horsecar tracks could be of very light construction, adequate for horse-drawn trams, but unsuitable for heavier vehicles.
 When the Metropolitan Street Railway converted its streetcar line in North Toronto from horse to electric operation, the faster heavier electric trams damaged the horsecar rails, which required the line to be shut down and the track rebuilt to a higher standard.

 In support of the second explanation, the 1861 agreement between the City of Toronto and the Toronto Street Railway stated:

 That the gauge of the said railways shall be such that the ordinary vehicles now in use may travel on the said tracks, and that it shall and may be lawful to and for all and every person and persons whatsoever to travel upon and use the said tracks with their vehicles loaded or empty, when and so often as they may please, provided they do not impede or interfere with the cars of the party of the second part (Toronto Street Railway), running thereon, and subject at all times to the right of the said party of the second part, his executors, and administrators and assigns to keep the said tracks with his and their cars, when meeting or overtaking any other vehicle thereon.

 As wagons were normally built at standard gauge, the streetcar rails were selected to be slightly wider, which allowed the wagons to ride on the inside sections of the rail and the streetcars on the outside.
 The Williams Omnibus Bus Line changed the gauge of its buses in 1861 to fit this gauge.
-At the time, track for horsecars was not the our modern 'T' rail was but wide and flat, with a raised section on the outside of the rail.
+At the time, track for horsecars was not the modern 'T' rail was but wide and flat, with a raised section on the outside of the rail.